ClaireFinn74/data-projectcf/README.md

 **Extra Information**

-If there was a space between the two words in the column that you are requesting information from you simply add "+" to the URL.8
+If there was a space between the two words in the column that you are requesting information from you simply add "+" to the URL.

 For example:

 If you wanted to get all of the callouts to the "CITY CENTRE" area within the "District_ID" column your URL would only need a slight change: